Act of 18 June 1965 no. 4

 The Ministry can lay down regulations that vehicles with a permissible total weight of more than 3,500 kg must be equipped with an electronic payment device associated with a valid agreement for driving on public roads.
 The Ministry can issue further provisions on the scheme, including provisions on the scope and which groups of vehicles are to be covered.

-The Ministry can determine that vehicles must be equipped with a tachograph for recording driving and rest time, working time, holiday and sick leave, speed, the vehicle's positions including border crossings, loading and unloading, etc., cf. § 21, second paragraph.
+The Ministry can determine that vehicles must be equipped with a tachograph for recording driving and rest time, working time, holiday and sick leave, speed, the vehicle's positions including border crossings, loading and unloading, etc., cf. Section 21, second paragraph.
 Such registrations can be used to check compliance with rules given in and pursuant to this Act, the Occupational Transport Act, the Working Environment Act and the Public Access Act.
 The Ministry provides further provisions on the approval, installation and control of tachographs.
 The costs of acquiring, installing and checking tachographs are covered by the vehicle's owner.

-Changes that increase the maximum speed or performance of motorcycles (including mopeds) beyond the limits set for the relevant group of motorcycles in accordance with the second paragraph must not be made.
+Modifications that increase the maximum speed or performance of motorcycles (including mopeds) beyond the limits set for the relevant group of motorcycles in accordance with the second paragraph must not be made.

 With the consent of the Ministry, a municipality can introduce a fee for the use of studded tires in a specified area.
 The Ministry can provide further provisions on such measures.
-The Ministry can order a municipality to implement an arrangement as mentioned in this subsection.
+The Ministry can order a municipality to implement an arrangement as mentioned in this paragraph.

 With the consent of the Ministry, a municipality can introduce a low-emission zone in a specified area in order to limit environmental disadvantages from road traffic.
 The Ministry can make further provisions on the obligation to bring documentation of the vehicle's emission level, the right to demand information and to store vehicle information and information about the owner and user, etc. for use in payment and control contexts, including the right to require the use of an electronic device on board a motor vehicle for electronic identification.
 The Ministry can issue provisions on fees for driving in the zone, additional fees for breaches of the provisions, and provisions on enforcement and use of income from the scheme.